shashi54258/java-payment-solution/README.md

 # java-payment-solution
-We will talk about moneris payment.thank you
+We will talk about moneris payment in JAVA .thank you